raunaq-rai/Disentangling-the-Milky-Way-using-GMM/README.md

    - We split stars into four metallicity bins ([M/H] < –1) and fit a separate GMM to each.
    - The optimal number of Gaussians is chosen by minimizing the Bayesian Information Criterion (BIC) over multiple (50) random initializations, with k-means seeding to ensure stable convergence.

-## Results: Interactive 3D GMM Plots with Weights
+## Replication Results: Interactive 3D GMM Plots with Weights

 2D Visualisations are shown in the report.
 Below we use plotly to include an interactive visualisation for the 3-D velocity distribution.
 Please click on each link!!!